 This question has a straightforward answer.
 Your restaurant floor plan is a drawing that shows your front of the house and back of the house, and everything in between.
 It includes equipment and their placements; mechanical, electrical and plumbing locations; and dining room placement of tables, chairs and lightings, among many other things.

 To many people, it's very easy to create a floor plan.
-To many others, it's not.
-But whether you draw up the floor plan yourself or have your architect do it for you, it is important to understand that your floor plan is not just a collection of equipment placed around your space.
-Beside the fact that the floor plan is the blueprint for your space buildout, after which everything is pretty much cast in stone, the floor plan can be a critical tool in training your employees as well.
+To others, it's not.
+But whether you draw up the floor plan yourself or have your architect do it for you, it is important to understand that your floor plan is not just a collection of equipment placed to fill up your space.
+Beside the fact that the floor plan is the blueprint for your space buildout, it is a critical tool in training your employees and ensuring efficient operation as well.

 Okay, all this is easy enough, so what's the point?
 Here's the real purpose of a good pho restaurant floor plan.

 A good, solid floor plan for a successful restaurant has a secret: it's much more than what's shown on the surface.

 A trained professional can look at a floor plan and tell whether it's a good or not so good plan; or what's wrong with it.
 For someone with no experience, it's just a collection of drawings of equipment arranged in a given space, maybe for some good reason but not sure what.
 When designed and executed correctly, the floor plan can be a secret weapon.
 This is why many restaurant floor plans are kept as company confidential information at least throughout the buildout period.

 If an owner knows what she wants to do with her restaurant, then it will show on the floor plan.

 If an owner knows how she wants to train her employees, then it will show on the floor plan.

 If an owner knows how to ensure a safe workplace, control labor and inventory costs, encourage efficient employee operation and teamwork, give customers great service, and maintain or even improve food quality, then it will all show on the floor plan too.